migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-06-18 Wed: Continued working on the mint functionality.
+Attempting to simplify the process of minting various options.

 2024-06-17 Tue: Completed deploying the WONE and USDC pool.
 Continued working on the CLI functionality to mint options.

 2024-06-16 Mon: Completed the fix and made a fork.
 Deployed the smart contracts.